pingswept/me30-website/content/notes/motors.md

 (1) overcome the friction between the cube and its frame and
 (2) accelerate the rotational inertia of the cube.

-Assume the frictional torques are orders of magnitude lower than the inertia torque.
+Assume the frictional torques are orders of magnitude lower than the inertial torque.
 In other words, if the motor supplies enough torque to initially accelerate the cube, there will be enough torque to overcome friction during rotation.

 Torque = (mass moment of inertia) x (angular acceleration)